openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/image_guidelines.rst

 When you create a course or program image, keep the following guidelines in mind.

-* The image should not include text or headlines.
+* The image must not include text or headlines.
 * You must have permission to use the image.
 Possible image sources include Flickr creative commons, Stock Vault, Stock XCHNG, and iStock Photo.
 * Each course in a sequence or program must have a unique image.